TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemAssociationsList"></a>
 # **graphSystemAssociationsList**
-> List&lt;GraphConnection&gt; graphSystemAssociationsList(systemId, contentType, accept, targets, limit, skip, date, authorization)
+> List&lt;GraphConnection&gt; graphSystemAssociationsList(systemId, contentType, accept, targets, limit, skip, date, authorization, xOrgId)

 List the associations of a System